Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: SpikeCP: Reliable Adaptive Set Classification

 \subsection{Stopping Time}

 SpikeCP pre-determines a subset of possible stopping times, referred to as \emph{checkpoints}, in set $\mathcal{T}_s \subseteq \{1,...,T\}$.
 Set $\mathcal{T}_s \subseteq \{1,...,T\}$ always includes the last time $T$, and adaptivity is only possible if the cardinality of set $\mathcal{T}_s$ is strictly larger than one.
 At each time $t\in\mathcal{T}_s$, using the local spike count variables $\mathbf{r}(\mv x^t)$ or the global predictive probabilities $\mathbf{p}(\mv x^t)$, SpikeCP produces a candidate predicted set $\Gamma(\mv x^t)\subseteq \mathcal{C}$.
 Then, as illustrated in Fig. \ref{fig:adaptive_snns}(d), the cardinality $|\Gamma(\mv x^t)|$ of the candidate predicted set $\Gamma(\mv x^t)$ is compared with a threshold $I_{\rm th}$.
 If we have the inequality the predicted set is deemed to be sufficiently \emph{informative}, and SpikeCP stops processing the input to produce set $\Gamma(\mv x^t)$ as the final decision $\Gamma(\mv x)$.
 As we detail next and as illustrated in Fig. \ref{fig:overall}(c), the candidate predicted sets $\Gamma(\mv x^t)$ are constructed in such a way to ensure a non-positive reliability gap simultaneously for \emph{all} checkpoints, and hence also at the stopping time.
+The overall procedure of SpikeCP is summarized in Algorithm 1.